memirkaraaslan/DSA210_Term_Project__Sleep_Quality/README.md

 - **Work/Study Time**: Time spent on work, education, or study activities (in hours).
 - **Social Time**: Time spent socializing, including activities such as meeting with friends, participating in extracurricular activities (e.g., student clubs), and spending quality time with family.
 - **Sleep and Wake Times**: Daily sleep and wake-up times.
-- Some extra parameters for better insight:
+- Additional Parameters for Better Insights:
-      - Weather conditions: Daily weather condition data collected from "The Weather Channel" and manuel tracking
+      - Weather conditions: Daily weather condition data collected from "The Weather Channel" and manual tracking.
           - Temperature: Measured in degrees Celsius (°C).
           - Humidity: Recorded as a percentage (%).
           - Weather Conditions: Described as sunny, rainy, cloudy, etc.